 The cost of tummy tuck surgery varies from patient to patient based on each individual’s unique treatment plan, along with other factors that are taken into account.
 These factors can include the complexity of the operation, fees for anesthesia and the surgical facility, the experience of the plastic surgeon, and other associated expenses.
-Here at the practice of Dr. David L. Durst, the overall price of tummy tuck surgery can range from approximately $4,700 to $8,100.
-It’s important to remember that this is an average range.
 The total cost of your procedure will depend on whether you are undergoing a full tummy tuck or a mini tummy tuck, your customized treatment plan, and the factors noted above.

 We believe that effective cosmetic enhancement from qualified medical professionals should be available to every interested individual; therefore, our practice offers a comprehensive array of payment options that can help make treatment as financially convenient as possible.
 We also work with reputable plastic surgery financing companies such as CareCredit® and Prosper®Healthcare, which offer a range of monthly payment plans for qualified applicants who would like to pay for their treatment over time.
 Once your treatment plan is developed during the consultation, a member of our team will come up with a total price estimate and go over your options with you.
 We will be happy to answer any questions you may have and discuss the best way for you to bring tummy tuck surgery into your budget.